AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 -   If the feature is enabled, the instance enters the No Fees for Stopped Instances \(VPC-Connected\) state when the instance is stopped due to an overdue payment.
 The computing resources \(vCPUs and memory\) and public IP address of the instance are automatically released and the public IP address may change when the instance is reactivated.
 -   If the feature is disabled, the billing of the instance stops when the instance is stopped due to an overdue payment.
 The public IP address is retained and does not change when the instance is reactivated.

-**Note:** ECS instances do not remain in the Stopped state after a payment becomes overdue in your account.
-For more information, see [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).
+**Note:** If all three deductions fail for an instance, the instance is stopped.
+For more information about the changes of resource status when overdue payments occur, see [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).

 ## Enable the No Fees for Stopped Instances \(VPC-Connected\) feature